What You Need to Know About Win-Win Negotiations

 Win-lose

 A win-lose negotiation occurs when one negotiator tries to best the other.
 They may come up with a one-sided deal.
-One party wins in this scenario and gets what they were looking for, while one party loses or feels like they did not get what they are looking for.
+In this scenario, one party wins and gets what they were looking for, while one party loses or feels like they did not get what they were looking for.

 Lose-lose